Bean Soup (1 Cup)

 Portion Control

-Start with a smaller portion of bean soup to manage the amount of carbohydrates consumed.
+Start by reducing the portion size of the bean soup to minimize the amount of carbohydrates consumed at once.

 Monitor Meal Timing